smsearcy/mesh-info/README.md

 3. To configure your IDE to use the correct virtual environment run `poetry env info` and update your IDE to use the Virtualenv path specified.
-4. A PostgreSQL database can be started via `docker-compose start`.
 Copy `.env.example` to `.env` so that local development will connect to that database.
-5. To run the `pymeshmap` command execute `poetry run pymeshmap [sub-command]`.
+4. To run the `pymeshmap` command execute `poetry run pymeshmap [sub-command]`.
-6. A `Makefile` is included to simplify various tasks such as running `pre-commit`, tests, and linters.
+5. A `Makefile` is included to simplify various tasks such as running `pre-commit`, tests, and linters.
-7. A `pyramid.ini` file is provided for use with the Pyramid development tools like `pserve` and `pshell`.
+6. A `pyramid.ini` file is provided for use with the Pyramid development tools like `pserve` and `pshell`.